About Us

 QUICK LINKS

-SUMMER OFFICE HOURS: Starting Monday, June 24, summer office hours will be 9:30 a.m. - 2:00 p.m.
-BETWEEN THE MASSES: The adult discussion group usually meets during the hour between the 8:00 a.m. service and the 10:15 a.m. service in the Parish Hall.
+THANK YOU TO LISA WAGNER for organizing the Easter breakfast.
+THE TUESDAY NIGHT DINNER GROUP will gather together at 6:00 p.m. on Tuesday, April 29th at El Portal Restaurant, 695 East Green Street in Pasadena.
+Please RSVP to Ray Smith at [email protected] or Ray’s cell phone # 626-233-1035.
 All are welcome.
-MONTHLY "SPIRE" NEWSLETTER: Printed copies of the July Spire can be found at the back of the church and on the reception table in Hawks Hall, or read the newsletter HERE.
-THE TUESDAY NIGHT DINNER GROUP will gather at 6:00 pm on Tuesday, July 23 at Corfu Restaurant at 48 West Sierra Madre Blvd., here in town.
-Please RSVP to Ray Smith at [email protected] or 626-233-1035.
-All are welcome.
-THURSDAY MORNING MASS will be held on July 25 at 8:15 a.m. in the chapel.
-RECTOR'S FORUM will be held on Thursday, July 25 at 9:00 a.m. in the Rector's office.
-LA EPISCOPAL DODGER NIGHT is Friday, September 6th at 7:00pm (Dodgers vs. Cleveland Guardians).
-Tickets are $35 and MUST be ordered by Sunday, July 21st.
-Sign-up on the bulletin board in Hawks Hall or call the parish office.
-Tickets will be distributed electronically via the MLB App.
-Tickets must be readable on a cell phone for entry into the stadium.
+BETWEEN THE MASSES: The adult discussion group usually meets during the hour between the 8:00 a.m. and 10:15 a.m. services in Hawks Hall.
+MONTHLY "SPIRE" NEWSLETTER: Printed copies of the April Spire can be found at the back of the church and on the reception table in Hawks Hall, or read the newsletter HERE.
+THURSDAY MORNING MASS will be held on May 1st at 8:15 a.m. in the Chapel.
+RECTOR'S FORUM will be held on May 1st at 9:00 a.m. in the Rector's office.
+THE SEARCH COMMITTEE FOR THE NEXT BISHOP OF LOS ANGELES has announced a “Listening Session” for our Deanery.
+It will be held Saturday, April 26th at 10am at The Church of Our Savior in San Gabriel.
+All are invited to come and share ideas about what we would hope for in our next Bishop.
+Deacon Ed can answer questions you might have.
+Click HERE or on the button above to view the flyer.
+THE BISHOP COADJUTOR SEARCH COMMITTEE of the Episcopal Diocese of Los Angeles invites you to participate in this diocesan-wide survey to help us discern the qualities and priorities for our next Bishop.
+Click HERE for the survey.
+Please direct questions to Deacon Ed who serves on the Search Committee.
 FRIENDS IN DEED is lower than ever on food.
 Please join in Ascension's monthly collection of specific "Gold Items" including canned tuna and chicken, hearty soups, stew, chili, pasta and pasta sauce, peanut butter, cereal, rice, oil, sugar, flour, fruit juice, and vegetable juice (V8).
 ALTAR FLOWERS, SANCTUARY CANDLES, AND COFFEE HOUR SIGN-UP SHEETS are on the bulletin board outside Hawks Hall.
 Please note that due to increased costs, flowers are now $50 instead of $40.
-WEEKLY PRAYER: Almighty God, the fountain of all wisdom, you know our necessities before we ask and our ignorance in asking: Have compassion on our weakness, and mercifully give us those things which for our unworthiness we dare not, and for our blindness we cannot ask; through the worthiness of your Son Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and for ever.
+WEEKLY PRAYER: Almighty and everlasting God, who in the Paschal mystery established the new covenant of reconciliation: Grant that all who have been reborn into the fellowship of Christ's Body may show forth in their lives what they profess by their faith; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen. |

 The Episcopal Church of the Ascension